dhanyabad11/Cruel-Backend/README.md

     ```bash
     cp .env.example .env
-    # Edit .env with your configuration
+    # Edit .env with your Supabase configuration
     ```

 4. **Run the application:**